zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

       --uri amqp://admin:secretpassword@rmq-rabbitmq-ha:5672?failover=failover_exchange
 ```

-To which you should get back the output of the utility itself.
+..to which you should get back the output of the utility itself.

 The test-suite's parameters themselves do the following:
 * run the session for 15 minutes with queues named in the format of `perf-test-` followed by a number (in our case `1` and `2`)